-- You feed it when it is hungry with food that it likes.
+- Feed it when it is hungry with food that it likes.

-- You move your body in ways that feel great.
+- Move your body in ways that feel great.

-- You smile at it every single time you look in the mirror.
+- Smile at it every single time you look in the mirror.

-- You protect it from toxic people, situations, and substances.
+- Protect it from toxic people, situations, and substances.

 Understand your body’s viewpoint